tomasestrocio/CIFO_PROJECT/README.md

-# CIFO_PROJECT
+# 🧬 Solving the 3×3 Rubik’s Cube with Genetic Algorithms

+## 📘 Overview

- This study presents a comprehensive genetic-algorithm approach to solving the 3×3 Rubik’s Cube, whose approximately 4.30 × 10^19 reachable configurations pose an immense search challenge.
+This study presents a **comprehensive genetic algorithm approach** to solving the 3×3 Rubik’s Cube, whose approximately **4.30 × 10¹⁹** reachable configurations pose an immense search challenge.

- We extend prior work by developing a flexible cube representation that supports all eighteen face and slice moves and by implementing interchangeable crossover, mutation and selection operators with automatic elimination of redundant moves.
+We extend prior work by:

+- Developing a flexible cube representation that supports **all eighteen face and slice moves**
- After the evolutionary phase, candidate solutions undergo a multigene local search followed by a greedy look-ahead refinement.
-We systematically evaluate every combination of mutation, crossover and selection strategies via grid search, then employ random search to tune hyperparameters includ ing population size, chromosome length, crossover and mutation probabilities, elitism proportion and generation limit.
- Experiments comprising thirty independent runs for each of twelve operator schemes identify an optimal configuration—200 individuals, 30-move chromosomes, 60 % crossover probability, 30 % mu tation probability, 1 % elitism, segment mutation, two-point crossover and tournament selection over 1500 generations.
-Wilcoxon signed-rank tests confirm that both refinement phases yield significant performance gains.
-Although only two trials achieved perfect solutions for ten-move scrambles, the algorithm consistently reduces scramble disorder, underscoring the promise of genetic algorithms as domain-agnostic solvers for complex combinatorial challenges.
+- Implementing **interchangeable crossover, mutation, and selection operators**
+- Automatically **eliminating redundant moves**

+---

+## 🧠 Solution Strategy

+After the evolutionary phase, candidate solutions go through two refinement steps:

+1. **Multigene Local Search**
+2. **Greedy Look-Ahead Refinement**

+We conduct a **systematic evaluation** of every combination of mutation, crossover, and selection strategies using **grid search**, followed by **random search** to tune hyperparameters including:

+- Population size
+- Chromosome length
+- Crossover and mutation probabilities
+- Elitism proportion
+- Generation limit

+---

+## 🔬 Experimental Setup

+- **30 independent runs** for each of 12 operator schemes
+- Grid and random search for operator and hyperparameter tuning

+---

+## ✅ Optimal Configuration

+The best-performing setup was:

+- **Population Size**: 200
+- **Chromosome Length**: 30 moves
+- **Crossover Probability**: 60%
+- **Mutation Probability**: 30%
+- **Elitism**: 1%
+- **Mutation Operator**: Segment Mutation
+- **Crossover Operator**: Two-Point Crossover
+- **Selection Method**: Tournament Selection
+- **Generations**: 1500

+---

+## 📈 Results

+- **Wilcoxon signed-rank tests** confirmed that both refinement phases yielded significant performance improvements
+- Only **two trials** achieved perfect solutions for ten-move scrambles
+- However, the algorithm **consistently reduced scramble disorder**

+---

+## 🧩 Conclusion

+While perfect solves were rare, the consistent improvement in scramble state **demonstrates the promise of genetic algorithms** as powerful, domain-agnostic solvers for complex **combinatorial challenges** like the Rubik’s Cube.